OleVik/grav-plugin-imgsrcset/README.md

 **For an example of generating responsive images with NodeJS and Gulp see [this gist](https://gist.github.com/OleVik/f2c8b51a7153743b13607072c27cf8d2).**

+## Global

+The `global`-setting is either `true` or `false` to enable or disable processing on all Pages.
+If set to `false`, only per-page processing has an effect.

 ## Widths

-The `widths` setting is a YAML sequence wherein each integer represents the width of the image, defaulting to:
+The `widths`-setting is a YAML sequence wherein each integer represents the width of the image, defaulting to:

 ```yaml
 - 320